0

 We combine restorative and empowering supports, programming, and advocacy for women and gender-diverse people in our communities who have felt the effects of inequity—from gender-based violence and structural poverty, to unequal treatment—to realize gender equality for all.

-Between 2016-2023—with multiple community initiatives and several human rights-focused informed advocacy campaigns—we have advanced Gender Equality by supporting grassroots interventions and strategies in areas such as economic empowerment and development programs and providing over 350,900+ basic essentials for women, girls, and gender-diverse people from equity-deserving communities impacted by gender-based violence, socio-economic disparities, under-representation, and forms of systemic conditions of oppression.
+Between 2016-2023—with multiple initiatives and several human rights-focused informed advocacy campaigns—we have advanced Gender Equality by bringing grassroots interventions and strategies to vitality and delivering over 350,900+ essentials to women, girls, and gender-diverse people from groups impacted by violence, socioeconomic disparities, under-representation, and forms of systemic conditions of oppression.

-Our ethos is solidarity over charity; collective care before individual overcoming.
-For us, these are verbs, and a way of life, not nouns.
-We believe that the path to equality begins by centring members of our communities impacted by intersecting inequalities: women and gender-diverse people.
+Our ethos is solidarity over charity, collective care before individual overcoming.
+For us, these are verbs, not nouns.
+We believe that the path to equality starts with centring members of our communities closest to the issues: women and gender-diverse people, and centring the organizing work of empowering communities together.

-We recognize women’s power—including their acts of resistance—as an extraordinary asset.
-Despite the structural forces that constrict freedom and rights, women and gender-diverse people continue to persevere and demonstrate incredible leadership.
+We recognize their power—including their acts of resistance—as an extraordinary force.
+Despite the structural elements which constrict freedom and rights, women and gender-diverse people persevere and demonstrate transformative leadership.

-We are committed to working alongside them to dismantle these structures and make our communities equitable and just for everyone.
+We are committed to working alongside our community members to address the barriers and disparities to make our communities equitable and just for everyone.

 Why women and gender diverse people?
 Why gender equity?

-We centre women and gender-diverse people because we understand that when we centre the most made vulnerable and marginalized among us, it benefits everyone.
+We centre women and gender-diverse people because we understand that it benefits everyone when we centre the most vulnerable and marginalized among us.

 Women and gender-diverse people make up roughly half of the world’s population.
 Yet, they continue to experience oppression, discrimination, vulnerabilities, and barriers to gender-equal social, economic, cultural, and political realization.
-Women and gender-diverse people are disproportionately affected at all levels of society by unjust systems and practices ordained by pre-existing patriarchal and racist ideologies.
+Women and gender-diverse people are disproportionately affected on all societal levels by unjust systems and practices ordained by pre-existing patriarchal, racist, and oppressive ideologies.
 Women are often left out of decision-making and planning that affect them in homes, communities, workplaces, and governments.
-During emergencies and crises, they are among the most vulnerable to health and safety disparities and at greater risk of losing their means of income—especially if mental health, housing, legal, or health care needs are unmet or state institutions increase the vulnerability experienced by gendered groups.
+During emergencies and crises, they are among the first to undergo health and safety disparities and are at greater risk of losing income—especially if mental health, housing, legal, or health care needs are unmet or state institutions increase the vulnerability experienced by gendered groups.
 As caregivers, health care service providers, or leaders in their communities, they are often at the forefront of crises and conflict and the least likely to be supported in recovery and justice pursuits.

 Ample evidence in the public domain underlines how advancing gender equity is one of the most effective ways to eradicate poverty, promote peaceful communities, reduce violence and exploitation, and bring long-lasting benefits to societies.
-It also means a reduction in economic vulnerabilities and mitigation of exorbitant human and societal costs.
+It also means reducing economic vulnerabilities and mitigating exorbitant human and societal costs.

-Gender equity is based on fairness, justice, and having equal access to opportunities and resources according to respective needs.
+The vision of gender equity is based on fairness, justice, and having equal access to opportunities and resources according to their respective needs.
 It is the means to identify and remove barriers that compound the disadvantages faced by women and gender-diverse people and tear down gender and racial discrimination caused by the parameters of patriarchy, racial hierarchy, and colonialism.
 Advancing gender equity is the foundation for healthy and prosperous societies.

-We cannot understand and realize true equality without equity.
-That’s why gender equity is at the heart of our work so that equality unfolds at the forefront of our collective existence.
+Gender equity is at the heart of our work so that equality unfolds at the forefront of our collective existence.
+We are the community we serve.

 Our method is two-fold: we focus on acts of humanitarian service and development programming for women and gender-diverse from historically marginalized and underserved communities.
 And we reinforce active prioritization for gender equity through our advocacy, community-building initiatives, and social programming.